How to secure your car with an OBD port locking device

 What can an OBD port be used for?

-The basic idea of an OBD port is to allow car manufacturers, garages and owners easy access to diagnostic information about their vehicle.
+The basic idea of an OBD port is to allow car manufacturers, garages and owners easy access to diagnostic information about the vehicle.
 This is done via plugging a device into a port with a common design.

-Programming replacement car keys, should a new spare be needed, can be done via the OBD port as well.
+Programming replacement car keys, should a new spare key be needed, can be done via the OBD port as well.

 Why is the OBD port a theft risk?